UN Climate Change Conference initiates Digitalisation Day

 The global community stands at a pivotal moment, facing both the planetary crisis and rapid digitalisation.
 Worldwide, power plants and data centres are mushrooming, meanwhile almost half of the population in the Global South is excluded, having no access to the Internet.
 In order to close digital divides, protect citizens’ digital rights and minimise environmental damage and negative climate impacts, technologies, policies and regulations need to be designed accordingly.

-The first Digitalisation Day as part of the UN climate talks is a milestone as it recognises the importance of digitalisation as a game changer for the climate – moreover, it enabled the participation of the GIZ Data Economy initiative for the first time.
+The first Digitalisation Day as part of the UN climate talks is a milestone as it recognises the importance of digitalisation as a game changer for the climate – moreover, it enabled the participation from digital experts of GIZ for the first time.

 Opening of the Green Digital Action track by GIZ Executive Director Ingrid Gabriela Hoven jointly with Doreen Bogdan Martin, Secretary General of the International Telecommunication Union, Rashad Nabiyev, Minister of Digital Development and Transport of the Republic of Azerbaijan and María Fernanda Espinosa, former President of the United Nations General Assembly, © ITU/ M. Jacobson-Gonzalez